Advanced Learning Appeals Testing FAQ

 I encourage you to carefully read the school district website about Advanced Learning before seeking private testing.
 Many families find the process of appeals confusing and overwhelming.
 Here is a list of common questions that come up about appeals testing.

 Please note that the Seattle Public School District has recently raised the criteria for the scores needed for a successful appeal.
-The website says that scores need to be at or above the 99th percentile.
+The website says that scores need to be above the 99th percentile.

 How do I know which tests to request in order to complete the appeals process?

 There are three areas used by the public school to determine advanced learning placement: cognitive ability, math achievement, and reading achievement.
 Please refer to the table on the Seattle Public Schools website to determine whether your child has met the cut-off scores for the program you are seeking admission.
 You need only do appeals testing in the areas where your child did not meet the score criteria (cognitive, math, or reading).
 Please note that it is your responsibility to have up-to-date information on score criteria from the school district.

 In private appeals testing, tests are individually administered and are different than what your child was given through the public school.

 If you are requesting cognitive testing, I will use the Wechlser tests which in most cases will be the WISC-V (for Kindergarten students, I may use the WPPSI-IV).
 Even if your child met partial criteria on the CogAT, the full WISC-IV or WPPSI-IV must be administered.
 The Wechsler tests assess a fairly wide range of abilities, including verbal, nonverbal, processing speed, and memory.